Frequently Asked Questions

-Lipoedema UK are a charity working on your behalf, often behind the scenes, with renowned experts and professionals to get Lipoedema recognised by ALL health care professionals so that patients can get the diagnosis and treatments they need.
-Our aim is to ensure that all patients receive the treatments they need through their own GP and Clinical Commissioning Group.
+Lipoedema UK are a charity working on your behalf, often behind the scenes, with renowned experts and professionals to get Lipoedema recognised by ALL health care professionals.
+Our aim is to ensure that all patients receive an early diagnosis and the treatments they need through their own GP and Clinical Commissioning Group.
 Although we have only been a charity for 4 years and have very limited resources we have made huge strides in promoting lipoedema.
 With your help we can do so much more.

 Do you have a Lipoedema helpline?